okeeffed/dennisokeeffe-blog/content/blog/2020-08-18-push-notifications-with-cra.md

 ---
-title: Prompting New File Updates Through The Service Worker With Create-React-App
+title: Prompting New App Versions With The Service Worker And Create-React-App
 description: Look at how we can work around one of the Service Worker's biggest misunderstanding
 date: "2020-08-18"
 tags: react,typescript,javascript